GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

     - GlassFish gives very good performance guarantees and is well supported.

+* We will use **Apache HTTP Server** as HTTP load balancer.

+  - Easy to integrate with Glassfish.
+  - Offers good performances and offers scalability.

+* **Ubuntu Server**(the last LTS open source distribution) as operating system.

+  - Stable, reliable and free to use.

+* We will use the MySQL to manage our Database.

+    - We don't need advanced feature for data management that other DBMSs offer.
+    - MySQL is fast and easy to use.
+    - Free.
+    - Compatible with JDBC.

 * We will use the JAX-RS APIs to expose RESTful APIs with JSON that will be used from the mobile app to interface with the web server.

     - The usage of the RESTful standard will give our system robustness and flexibility.